NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression: Evaluation

-\textbf{Performance Evaluation Criteria.} \proj~ enhances decompressed values using error bounds provided by lossy compressors.
-In SZ3, we use a value-range-based relative error bound (denoted as $e$), which corresponds to the absolute error bound $\epsilon$ in ZFP.
-The relationship between them is given by \(e = \epsilon \cdot value\_range\), where $value\_range$ represents the data block's value range being compressed.
-For simplicity, throughout this paper, we refer to the error bound uniformly as $e$.
-When dealing with ZFP, $\epsilon$ is converted to the corresponding $e$.
-Each experiment is characterized by the compressor type, the error bound, the dataset, and the specific field.
-We evaluate \proj~ with the criteria described below: \begin{itemize} \item Decompression error validation: Verifying that \proj's error is strictly bounded by the user-defined error threshold. \item Enhanced data visualization: Evaluating the visual quality of the enhanced data compared to the original decompressed data. \item Bit rate vs. PSNR curves: Displaying PSNR values at various bit rates for different compressors.
-A lower bit rate for the same PSNR or a higher PSNR at the same bit rate is preferred. \item The relative reduction (\%) in bit rate at equal PSNR: Comparing the reduction in bit rate between \proj~ and corresponding compressors, such as SZ3 and ZFP, while maintaining the same PSNR. \end{itemize}
+\FakeParagraph{Performance evaluation criteria} Using compressor-specified error bounds, \proj~enhances decompressed values.
+In SZ3, we use a value-range-based relative error bound (denoted as $e$), which is equivalent to the absolute error bound $\epsilon$ used in ZFP.
+The relationship between them is given by \(e = \epsilon \cdot value\_range\), where $value\_range$ represents the specific data block's value range being compressed.
+For simplicity, all error bounds are referred to as $e$.
+Experiments are defined by the compressor type, error bound, dataset, and field, and \proj~is evaluated using the criteria described below: